pvarshh/tennis-prediction/README.md

 frameborder="0"
 ></iframe>

 This plot shows the frequency of different ranks among match winners.
 We expect a skew towards lower ranks because better players win more often.
 The log scale helps better visualize the right tail of higher-ranked winners.
+This insight helps us answer our question because it tells us that our model should place greater emphasis on players who are ranked higher since they have more wins than lower ranked players.

 <iframe
 src="assets/freq_surface.html"